emmajanedrews/base-template/_posts/2017-03-09-some-news-from-our-office-and-the-market.md

 Today I want to talk to you about some new services that we are offering and give you the rundown on the early spring market.

-**One big addition to our team this year is a home stager named Rose Bennett.**She has a lot of experience in designing model homes and she is also assisting as a listing coordinator, which is really helping me out.
-She does a great job helping sellers maximize their home's’ potential.
+**One big addition to our team this year is a home stager named Rose Bennett.** She has a lot of experience in designing model homes and she is also assisting as a listing coordinator, which is really helping me out.
+She does a great job helping sellers maximize their home's potential.

 We have also added a moving truck, which is available for current and past clients, and we have brought on a licensed handyman as a permanent part of our staff who can help you get your home ready for sale or help you customize your new one.